astranome/stm32basic/README.md

 `make hex V=1`

-### Get the hardware sorted out
+### Sort the hardware out

 Arrange all components on a breadboard according to [schematics](https://github.com/vitasam/stm32basic/blob/master/docs/kicad/stm32basic_pc.pdf).

-### Write firmware to the board
+### Program the board

-If the compilation was successful, then one should have `.hex` binary files available, under each of application folder.
+If compilations were successful, then one should have `.hex` binary files available, under each applications folder.
 Copy them to your Windows machine and use ST-Link utility to program and verify the device.

 ### Backlog
 * [x] Get SD card working (for saving and loading .BAS files)
-* [ ] Add vertical scrolling
+* [ ]  Implement vertical scrolling of BASIC code (from keyboard)
-* [ ] Add support to write and read GPIO from BASIC
+* [ ] Writing and reading of GPIO from BASIC
-* [ ] Add support for graphics LCD (e.g. 128 x 64 pixels)
+* [ ] Graphics LCD (e.g. 128 x 64 pixels)